Standards Adopted in 2023

 On January 1, 2023, the Company adopted Accounting Standards Update (“ASU”) 2016-13, “Financial Instruments — Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments”, as amended, which replaces the incurred loss methodology with an expected loss methodology, referred to as the “current expected credit loss” (“CECL” or the “CECL Standard”) methodology.
 The measurement of expected credit losses under the CECL methodology is applicable to financial assets measured at amortized cost, including loan receivables and securities held-to-maturity, as well as off-balance sheet credit exposures, including loan commitments, standby letters of credit, and financial guarantees.
 The CECL Standard significantly made changes to estimates of credit losses related to financial assets measured at amortized cost, including loans receivable and certain other contracts.
 In addition, the CECL Standard made changes to the accounting for available-for-sale securities.
 One such change is to require credit losses to be presented as an allowance rather than as a write-down on available-for-sale securities that management does not intend to sell or believes that it is more likely than not they will be required to sell.

 The Company adopted the CECL Standard using the modified retrospective method for all financial assets measured at amortized cost and off-balance sheet credit exposures.
-Results for reporting periods beginning with January 1, 2023, are presented under the CECL Standard.
+Results for reporting periods beginning after January 1, 2023, are presented under the CECL Standard while prior period amounts continue to be reported in accordance with previously applicable GAAP with a cumulative effect adjustment as of the beginning of the reporting period.

 The following table illustrates the allowance for credit losses impact of the CECL Standard: